-5.18.
+- 5.17.
 The table above shows that there has been a varied performance over time, with some fund managers consistently performing above benchmark.
-It is to be noted that Blackrock and UBS are both passive funds which track their composite benchmarks instead of actively trying to outperform them, and account for almost 70% of the Fund.
-No other manager, apart from Schroders, accounts for more than 6% of the Fund, in line with their target allocations.
+It is to be noted that Blackrock and UBS are both passive funds which track their composite benchmarks instead of actively trying to outperform them, whilst HarbourVest and M&G hold relatively small proportions of the Fund.
 Invesco and Pemberton were new funds in 2017/18, whilst Partners Group and J.P.
 Morgan were new funds in 2018/19, hence the lack of historical performance data.
 The PIC continues to monitor the performance of all fund managers on a quarterly basis via the reports it receives from the Fund's advisors.
-In addition, each manager is invited to discuss their performance at Committee meetings annually, and where necessary explain strategies for improvement.
+In addition, each manager is invited to discuss their performance at Committee meetings annually, and where necessary explain strategies for improvement. - 5.18.

-5.19.
 A description of the benchmark for each fund manager is set out below.

-D4.
 FUND MANAGER BENCHMARKS:

 Manager Mandate Benchmark / Performance Target BlackRock Mixed Passive Mandate Composite benchmark.
-Index Tracker Funds depending on market and asset class; performance should correspond to the average return.
+Index Tracker Funds depending on market and asset class; performance will correspond to the average return.
 UBS Mixed Passive Mandate Composite benchmark.
-Index Tracker Funds depending on market and asset class; performance should correspond to the average return.
+Index Tracker Funds depending on market and asset class; performance will correspond to the average return.
 Schroders Property To outperform the MSCI/AREF UK Quarterly Property Fund Index All Balanced Funds Weighted Average by 0.75% on a three year rolling basis net of fees.
 J.P.
 Morgan Infrastructure Hurdle rate of 7%.
 The fund targets a return of 8-12% per annum net of fees.
 Invesco Diversified Growth/Targeted Returns 3m LIBOR.
 The fund targets a gross return of 5% per annum above UK three month London Inter-Bank Offer Rate (LIBOR), over a three year rolling period.
 HarbourVest Private Equity To outperform the Morgan Stanley Capital International (MSCI) World Index by 5% over a five year rolling period, net of fees.
 Partners Group Multi-Asset Credit The fund targets a return of LIBOR +4-6% net of fees, with a 5% cash yield Pemberton Multi-Asset Credit The fund targets a gross Internal Rate of Return (IRR) of 7-8%.
 M & G UK Credit Financing One month LIBOR + 4-6%, net of fees.

-- 5.20.
-The value of assets under management (AUM) by asset class and fund manager is shown in the Pension Fund Accounts in Appendix A. - 5.21.
+- 5.19.
+The value of assets under management (AUM) by asset class and fund manager is shown in the Pension Fund Accounts in Appendix A. - 5.20.
 The Pension Fund's top equity and unit trust holdings are also shown in the Pension Fund Accounts in Appendix A, under Section 5 Investment Analysis.

-6. SCHEME ADMINISTRATION
+6 SCHEME ADMINISTRATION REPORT